thomaskcr/primoris-cs110/README.md

 #### Outline

 - Lecture Topics
-  - Gravity
+  - Physics: Gravity
 - Walkthroughs
-  - Platformer
+  - Jumping: Make a character jump in the air.
+We'll explore the parameters associated with gravity that determine how high your character can jump.
+  - Jumping Forward: We'll use momentum to allow our character to jump forward.
 - Lab
   - Platformer

-- Work on Project

 #### Additional Resources